bigmlcom/bigmler/docs/index.rst

 field.
 The ``--labels`` option can be set to a comma-separated list of the selected labels in order to do so.

-Finally, the ``--model-tag`` can be used as well to retrieve multi-labelled models and predict with them::
+Finally, the ``--model-tag`` can be used as well to retrieve multi-labeled models and predict with them::

     bigmler --multi-label --model-tag my_multilabel \